- Concrete Floor Information

 - Minimal routine maintenance of reapplying sealer every few years.

-WHAT PRODUCTS SHOULD I USE TO CLEAN MY CONCRETE FLOORS?
+WHAT CLEANERS & EQUIPMENT SHOULD I USE ON MY CONCRETE FLOORS?

 - A pH-neutral cleaner is best for decorative concrete flooring.
 Ask your contractor or the sealer or wax manufacturer to recommend their favorite cleaning solutions.